ayatokura/ai-openscale/wos-monitor-overview.md

 - For a Db2 database, select both a schema and a training table that includes columns expected by your model.
 - For Cloud Object Storage, select a Bucket and a Data Set.

+### Model transaction
+{: #mo-work-model-dets-mtrxn}

+{{site.data.keyword.aios_short}} checks the payload logging automatically for models that you create with {{site.data.keyword.pm_full}}.
+For external machine learning providers, you must send a sample payload either by pasting a JSON file into the JSON payload box or by using the API to send a request.

 ### Training data label
 {: #mo-work-model-dets-training-data-label}